-Fatty Liver Syndrome
+Fatty Liver Syndrome in Puppies and Kittens

 Puppies and kittens are lethargic and slow to respond.
 As it progresses they may vomit, have mental dullness and drink lots of water.
 These babies are often weak and anemic.

-If you need help call us at 1-800-786-4751
+If you need help, call us at 1-800-786-4751.

 - Dr. B

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical